ACK alert management

 Failed to add a node

-The cluster failed to add a node.
+The cluster fails to add a node.

 event